Voyz/ibeam/CERTIFICATES_GUIDE.md

 To convert a `cacert.jks` to `cacert.pem` file you need to:

-1. Convert `cacert.jsk` to `cacert.p12` using Keytool:
+1. Convert `cacert.jks` to `cacert.p12` using Keytool:
     ```posh
     keytool -importkeystore -srckeystore cacert.jks -destkeystore cacert.p12 -srcstoretype jks -deststoretype pkcs12
     ```
-   You will be asked for a new password for `cacert.p12`, as well as for the original password of `cacert.jsk`.
-Ensure you use the same password as when generating the `cacert.jsk`.
+   You will be asked for a new password for `cacert.p12`, as well as for the original password of `cacert.jks`.
+Ensure you use the same password as when generating the `cacert.jks`.

 1. Convert `cacert.p12` to `cacert.pem` using OpenSSL:
     ```posh
     openssl pkcs12 -in cacert.p12 -out cacert.pem
     ```
-   Again, you will be asked for a new password for `cacert.pam`, as well as for the original password of `cacert.p12`.
-Ensure you use the same password as when generating the `cacert.jsk` and `cacert.p12`.
+   Again, you will be asked for a new password for `cacert.pem`, as well as for the original password of `cacert.p12`.
+Ensure you use the same password as when generating the `cacert.jks` and `cacert.p12`.

 1. You should now have the `cacert.pem` file generated in your current directory.